bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 ### the Original Trilogy

+Although the timeline is somewhat out of order, the iconic starship that kicked off George Lucas's STAR WARS (Episode IV: A New Hope) is as follows:
 #### Episode IV: Star Wars: Episode IV - A New Hope
+Episode IV is the historic first installment in the Star Wars series.
+It tells the story of Luke Skywalker, who, through a twist of fate, blossoms into a Jedi, and together with companions drawn to him by destiny, destroys the Empire's weapons of mass destruction.
+The fate that pulled the strings behind the scenes will be revealed in subsequent stories.
 #### Episode V: Star Wars: Episode V - The Empire Strikes Back
+Episode 5 tells the story of Luke learning about his true family, a story he hadn't been told in detail.
+He learns about his parents and siblings, and the beginnings of his sisterly love are also depicted.

+The opening of "Star Wars Episode V: The Empire Strikes Back" is the Battle of Hoth (the Echo Base evacuation).
+Princess Leia explains that the Rebel Alliance used the V-150 Planet Defender ion cannons installed at Echo Base to temporarily disable the Galactic Empire's Imperial-class Star Destroyers.
+The overconfidence against the weak Rebel forces led to the loss of the Death Star and key officers, and the Rebels were scattered when the Empire launched a full-scale offensive.
 #### Episode VI: Star Wars: Episode VI - Return of the Jedi
+Episode VI tells the story of Luke overcoming a brutal reality to fight the Empire for his family and friends.
+Watched over by legendary Jedi, he destroys the Empire and restores the world to the Rebel Republic, even saving his own father.

 {% capture my_tiles %}
 - img: https://images.unsplash.com/photo-1507525428034-b723cf961d3e?160pt